yireo/yireo-slides/slides/mucnl/intro1.md

 ### This is Thursday

 ---

-# Why are we here?
+# What happened before?
+~ MageUnconference NL 2018?
 ~ Dutch Magento community revival (Mage-OS NL)
 ~ Mage-OS meets Magento meets Adobe meets you

+---

+# Why are we here?

 ~ To collaborate, to brainstorm, to have fun

 ---